svdo/swift-SecurityExtensions/README.md

     let key: SecKey = ...
     let tag: String = key.keychainTag

+#### keychainTag(forKeyData:)
+Returns the tag of a key represented by the given data.
+Normally you should prefer using the instance property `keychainTag` instead.

+    let keyData: [UInt8] = ...
+    let tag: String = SecKey.keychainTag(forKeyData: keyData)

 #### loadFromKeychain(tag:)
 Loads a key from the keychain based on the tag.
 The tag is the string returned by `keychainTag`.